Vipin675/Vipin675.github.io/blogs/shell-scripting/index.md

 ## Passing output to another command

- In our example of finding the file with the fewest lines, we are using two intermediate files `lengths.txt` and `sorted-lengths.txt` to store output.
+In our example of finding the file with the fewest lines, we are using two intermediate files `lengths.txt` `sorted-lengths.txt` to store output.
 This is a confusing way to work because even once you understand what `wc`, `sort`, and `head` do, those intermediate files make it hard to follow what’s going on.
 We can make it easier to understand by running `sort` and `head` together:
 ```
 $ sort -n lengths.txt | head -n 1
 ```